AshwinLoganCS/personal-finance-classifier/README.md

 ## How it works

-The categorization uses keyword matching.
-I've built up a dictionary of keywords for each category - like "starbucks", "chipotle", "ubereats" for Food & Dining, or "shell", "chevron", "uber" for Transportation.
-When processing transactions, it looks for these keywords in the description.
+The categorization engine uses keyword matching against a curated dictionary of merchant names and transaction descriptors.
+Each category contains dozens of keywords that are matched against transaction descriptions.
+For example, Food & Dining includes keywords like "starbucks", "chipotle", and "ubereats", while Transportation covers "shell", "chevron", and ride-sharing services.

-It's not perfect but works pretty well for my needs.
-You can easily add more keywords in `classifier.py` if needed.
+The keyword dictionary can be extended in `classifier.py` to improve accuracy for specific use cases.

 ## Project structure

-- `app.py` - main Streamlit app with all the UI and charts
+- `app.py` - main Streamlit app with UI and visualization logic
-- `classifier.py` - categorization logic
+- `classifier.py` - transaction categorization engine
-- `utils.py` - data cleaning functions
+- `utils.py` - data cleaning and processing utilities
-- `requirements.txt` - dependencies
+- `requirements.txt` - project dependencies

 ## Tech stack